Henderson's Boys

-Henderson's Boys is a series of young adult spy novels written by the English author Robert Muchamore.
+Henderson's Boys is a young adult series of spy novels by the English author Robert Muchamore.
 The series follows Charles Henderson, the creator of the fictitious CHERUB organisation.
 The novels are set between 1940 and 1945, during the Nazi occupation of France in the Second World War.
 Throughout the novels, Henderson leads a series of war missions, aided by children.

 Henderson's Boys is a spin-off and a prequel of the CHERUB series, which centres on the peacetime version of the organisation during the 2000s and 2010s.
 Henderson's Boys reveals various features of the CHERUB organisation's origins.

 Books

 The Escape

 The Escape is the first book in the Henderson's Boys series.
 It was published on 5 February 2009 by Hodder Children's Books.

 The novel is set in France, from 5 to 15 June 1940, at a time when Hitler's Nazi armies are invading and forcing civilians to flee.
 Meanwhile, German agents are tracking two British children, 11-year-old Paul and 13-year-old Rosie Clarke.
 Charles Henderson, a British spy, finds himself trying to reach them before the Germans can.
 He enlists the help of 12-year-old Marc Kilgour, a French orphan, in order to save the pair.
 He soon realises that children will be essential recruits if the British are to win the war.
 Meanwhile, Paul and Rosie find a six-year-old called Hugo, who is later killed by Herr Potente, a German posing as Henderson.

 The Escape has received a positive reception from critics, with Toby Clements of The Daily Telegraph calling it "fresh and direct", but noting that the subject matter is "challenging".
 Amanda Craig of The Times said that "this clever, tense novel is a great way of getting bored boys interested in history".
 It scored an average rating on Goodreads of 4.1/5 from 2,735 votes.

 It was published in French under the literally translated title of L'évasion, in Polish as Uciekinierzy, which translates to The Escapees, in German under the literally translated title of Flugten, and in Portuguese under the literally translated title of A Evasão.